Thankfulness and the Benefits of Gratitude

 Practice Wearing Costumes

 By having a “dress rehearsal” you can help your child adjust to the uniqueness of wearing a costume.
-Costumes can make you hot, be itchy, feel tight.
-If their costume has a mask, they may struggle with seeing and hearing, make them sweat and their head itch.
+Costumes can make you hot, be itchy, or feel tight.
+If their costume has a mask, it may make it hard for them to see and hear, make them sweat or cause their head to itch.
 Costume practice is an element we incorporate into our therapy.
 We ask parents to send in their child’s costume a week ahead of time so we can work with them to tolerate it.
 For children with severe sensory issues, maybe make something homemade out of their clothes.
 For example, a black cat using black leggings with a tail attached to the back, and a black long sleeve t-shirt is super easy.
 But in the end, it’s also OK if your child just refuses to wear a costume at all.
 Get them a Halloween t-shirt and call it good!

 Do a Neighborhood Walk Through